99ridho/NetworkKit/README.md

 ## Installation

 Currently manual yet, just add this project to your workspace & don't forget to link the `NetworkKit.framework` at your app build phase.

+Feedbacks is appreciated, so we can learn together :D